Nonformal learning: Formal and informal learning

+UNESCO focuses on the flexibility of non formal education and how it allows for more personalised learning.
+This type of education is open to any personality, age, origin, and irrespective of their personal interest.

 Non-formal learning: see definition above.

 Contested definitions

 If there is no clear distinction between formal and in-formal learning where is the room for non-formal learning.
 It is a contested issue with numerous definitions given.
 The following are some the competing theories.

 "It is difficult to make a clear distinction between formal and informal learning as there is often a crossover between the two."
 (McGivney, 1999, p1).